scottcrowley/dev_notes/Setups & IDEs/Dev Machine Initial Setup.md

     * [Homebrew](https://brew.sh)
         * `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
         * You can use `brew search {package name}` to search for a specific package that can be installed via home-brew
-    * To install PHP 7.3 using Homebrew
+    * To install PHP 7.3 using Homebrew.
+    ***BEFORE GOING ANY FURTHER, CHECK OUT THE ARTICLE ABOUT SETTING UP MULTIPLE VERSIONS OF PHP ON YOUR MACHINE.
+THE PDF SHOULD BE IN THE ENCLOSED DIRECTORY AND THE SITE IS AT https://getgrav.org/blog/macos-bigsur-apache-multiple-php-versions***
         Here is a good [article](https://stitcher.io/blog/php-73-upgrade-mac) explaining the process.
         ```zsh
         brew update